radio487/bare_metal_nucleo/README.md

 # bare_metal_bluepill

-This repository is a self learning exercise on the stm32 bluepill.
-The goal is to gradually explore, include and modify the [libopencm3](https://github.com/libopencm3/libopencm3) codebase as needed.
+This repository is a self learning exercise on the STM32L476RG microcontroller.
+The original idea was to use another microcontroller (STM32F103C8T6 bluepill) to gradually explore and modify the [libopencm3](https://github.com/libopencm3/libopencm3) codebase as an excuse to learn about the micro.
+Eventually, the decision to switch from the bluepill to a more feature rich one was taken.
+Moreover, most of the code ended up being written from scratch following the reference manual and the datasheet, although [libopencm3](https://github.com/libopencm3/libopencm3)-s influence can be clearly seen at places.

 The project structure is as follows:

 - `libopencm3/` - The full libopencm3 library clone.
-- `project_code/` - The project code, which will heavily use libopencm3 code, adding it piece by piece (and possibly modifying it here and there) as functionality is needed.
+- `project_code/` - The project code.

 ## License